Charlie Crane

 Charlie Crane is a published photographer and director based in London.

 Crane was born in London, England.
-His book 'Welcome to Pyongnyang' (Chris Boot, 2007) focused on his visits to North Korea with the help of North Korea expert Nick Bonner.
+His book Welcome to Pyongyang (Chris Boot, 2007) focused on his visits to North Korea with the help of North Korea expert Nick Bonner.
 He has won several awards for his photography including the 2007 Lucie Award, Magenta Foundation Flash Forward, Bloomberg New Contemporaries and British Journal of Photography Annual Award.